Updated: July 14, 2023 |

 Why do companies use activity-based budgets?

-Understand expenses incurred: traditional methods of budgeting rely on the previous year’s data to establish the basis for changes.
+Understand expenses incurred: Traditional methods of budgeting rely on the previous year’s data to establish the basis for changes.
 To perform activity-based budgeting, finance analyzes every cost from the ground up.
-Activity-based analysis occurs without consideration of the previous year's activities to justify every cost on its merit.
+Activity-based analysis occurs without consideration of the previous year's budgeting activities to justify every cost on its merit.

 Improve business efficiency: Inefficiency creates a stealthy burden on cash.
 Using budget analysis to reduce inefficiencies in your process is an excellent way to ensure your business only spends money where it needs to.